SJN Pastoral Plan Survey 2025

 ESOL Student Registration

-Student Information and Registration for Winter/Spring 2024 Classes
+Student Information and Registration for Fall 2024 Classes

 Student Registration and Placement Testing

-The St. John Neumann English for Speakers of Other Languages (ESOL) program will be registering and testing for placement of new students for Winter/Spring 2024 classes on Sunday, December 3rd and Sunday, December 10th after the 2 p.m.
+The St. John Neumann English for Speakers of Other Languages (ESOL) program will be registering and testing for placement of new students for Fall 2024 classes on Sunday, July 14 and Sunday, July 21 after the 2 p.m.
 Mass.

-Prospective students need to complete the registration form on this page, test to determine their appropriate level of English learning (Testing will be in a separate classroom and only takes 30 minutes) and pay the $20 registration fee at placement testing.
+Both new and returning students need to complete the registration form on this page.
+New students will test to determine their appropriate level of English learning (Testing requires less than 30 minutes) and pay the $20 registration fee at placement testing.

 Registration Fee